tsaglam/EcoreMetamodelExtraction/README.md

 Open Java projects in the Eclipse IDE can be selected to extract an Ecore Metamodel, which can be saved as an Ecore file.
 See the [wiki](https://github.com/tsaglam/EcoreMetamodelExtraction/wiki) for more details on the reverse engineering of Ecore metamodels.

 ## How to install:
-1. Clone or download the project
+1. Clone or download the project.
-2. Import as existing project into the Eclipse IDE
+2. Import as existing project into the Eclipse IDE (preferably Eclipse 2018-09 or newer).
 3. You need the [Eclipse Modeling Framework](https://www.eclipse.org/modeling/emf/) and the [Eclipse Java Development Tools](https://www.eclipse.org/jdt/), make sure that both are installed.
 4. Run the project as Eclipse Application.
 5. You can start the extraction from the context menu of a Java project or from the toolbar (provisional UI).